 You can find out more about Roy via his LinkedIn profile, which includes links to his most recent blogs, and see the video below with a message from Roy for those interested in Group Mentoring.

-This is not a job hunting group, or a study group, this is collaborative space to help you develop your own career goals and skills through a series of time-limited conversations and other activities.
+This is not a job hunting group, or a study group.
+This is collaborative space to help you develop your own career goals and skills through a series of group conversations and other activities.

 Participation time is estimated at around four to five hours per month for six months: -